2. Add Camera and Sensors¶

 body.
 Now the camera will move together with the body.
 You may need to switch the camera view for the viewport again.

-Let’s point the camera slightly down so we can see the car as well as the ground.
+Let’s point the camera slightly down and make it face forward so we can see the car as well as the ground.
 Set the camera transform translation to

 Press Play.
 The camera onboard the robot should now move with the robot.